 Be careful though because some parts of the wood are broken or rotten.
 Some planks are out of place giving a higher risk of falling off.

 At the end of the bridge, you can see the Karaweik Palace.
 Karaweik is a palace on the eastern shore of the lake.
 We didn’t go inside the Karaweik hall though but we saw restaurants around the place.

-To get inside, you have to pay 300 Kyats/ person or if you have camera 500 Kyats/person.
+To get inside, you have to pay 300 Kyats/ person or if you have a camera, 500 Kyats/person.

 We loved it because we were able to watch and enjoy the sunset.
-We didn’t plan anything or know about this place.
+A funny story was that we didn’t plan anything or know about this place.
 We were lucky to be in the right place at the right time.
 It was pretty amazing!

 Golden Rock is one of the three most sacred religious sites in Myanmar.
-The rock on top is believed to cover a hair of the Buddha.
+The rock on top is believed to cover the hair of the Buddha.

 The journey to this site isn’t easy because it is located in the outskirt of Myanmar called the Kinpun Village.
 It is a 4-hour drive by bus.
 Another option is by hiring a taxi which will be more costly.

 11. Walking around the city